 The Board has established the Nomination Committee ("NC") and Remuneration Committee ("RC").
-NC is responsible for selecting and recommending the candidates for new appointment as Directors, whereas RC is to determine the remuneration packages for Executive Directors.
+NC is responsible for selecting and recommending the candidates for new appointment as Directors, whereas RC is to determine the remuneration packages for Executive Directors of the Group.

-Details of the NC and RC are set out on pages 23 and 24 of this Annual Report.
+Details of the NC and RC are set out on pages 22 to 24 of this Annual Report.